 But in doing so as well, so that they enjoy reading my emails, so that they don’t feel like I’m just selling to them because that’s not my intention.
 My intention is to educate, build trust, develop rapport and of course ascend people up my sales funnel.
 But do so in a way…

 …that has them looking forward to when my emails land in their inbox.

 So I’m not just another one of those guys – instead I’m that guy that they’re excited to receive messages from, because they’re getting so much value.
 But they’re also just loving reading my emails because they’re entertaining, they’re engaging, and they’re doing this cliffhanger approach where they can’t wait to see what happens next.

-It’s like a soap opera, a movie, a TV show, you know, your favorite TV show.
+It’s like a soap opera, a movie, a TV show, you know, your favourite TV show.
 Start to monitor, if you do watch TV, every time before a commercial comes on, the ad breaks come on, or every time at the end of the show when you know there’s another one in the next few days or the following week.
 Start to notice, because these tricks that you pick up will be killer for your email copywriting.

 So hope you enjoyed that tip.
 That is the cliffhanger campaign approach for emails.
 So it’s time for me to get in the office and start writing.
 So with that said I shall see you in My Thoughts On The Media And News As An Entrepreneur – another episode of The Drive.
 Take care, have a great day.
 This is Dean Holland signing out.